-Silver has traditionally been used as a protection against inflation, U.S. dollar depreciation, geopolitical risks and the market turmoil.
-Investors usually kept it in their portfolios as insurance from such events.
+Silver has traditionally been used as a protection against inflation, U.S. dollar depreciation, geopolitical risks and market turmoil.
+Investors kept it in their investment portfolios as insurance from such events.

-It’s similar to gold, but there are some differences: Silver has a lower price per ounce and is more volatile than gold.
-It’s not just a shiny object: a large part of its supply goes into industrial use in solar energy, medicine, and electronics.
+Silver investment is similar to gold, but there are some differences.
+Silver has a lower price per ounce and is more volatile than gold.
+It's not just a shiny object with sentimental allure — a large part of its supply goes into industrial use in solar energy, medicine and electronics.

 You can buy it using the following methods.

 You can get exposure to silver with jewelry, coins or bullion.
-To buy physical silver, you’ll pay a premium over the spot price.
-The premium is higher for silver coins and jewelry than for silver bars due to the artistic value of jewelry and coins.
+To buy physical silver, you'll pay a premium over the spot price.
+The premium is higher for silver coins and jewelry than for silver bars because of the artistic value of jewelry and coins.

 To get the best price for physical silver, it's a good idea to speak with more than one dealer.
 You don't have to do your business with only one silver dealer; you can diversify and lower your risk of getting a fake product.
 Choose a highly reputable dealer that has been around for a while to lower that risk.
 Most of the dealers have websites so you can check their offers online.

 For example, you might try Lear Capital, which allows you to invest in coins and international-grade bullion, using state-of-the-art storage for every physical precious metal you purchase.

 You can also look to Augusta Precious Metals (APM) to purchase physical silver.
 APM delivers physical silver to your home in such a secure fashion that drivers don’t even know what they’re delivering.
 You can begin a collection of physical silver bullion or coins, hedge against risk and plan for the future.
 Additionally, you can visit APM if you would like to set up a Gold or Silver Self-Directed IRA as part of your overall retirement plan.